joon-e/allespaletti/README.md

 ### Paul Tol’s color schemes

-[Paul Tol](https://personal.sron.nl/~pault/) developed various qualitative, sequential, and divergent color schemes that both beautiful and distinct for most people (e.g., various forms of color-blindness) and situations (screen, print-out, black and white copy).
+[Paul Tol](https://personal.sron.nl/~pault/) developed various qualitative, sequential, and divergent color schemes that are both beautiful and distinct for most people (e.g., various forms of color-blindness) and situations (screen, print-out, black and white copy).

 The following palettes are available for `scale_fill_tol()` / `scale_color_tol()`: